sourcegraph/sourcegraph-public-snapshot/docs/features/docs.md

 src repo update my/repo --lang Go
 ```

-Then navigate your browser to `http://<your-sourcegraph-server>/my/repo/.godoc` to
+Then open the repository's page in your browser and use the "godoc"
-browse through generated package, function, and type documentation.
+navigation bar link to see godoc-generated package, function, and type
+documentation.